thinkiny/sbt-gluon-plugin/README.md

 ### 1. Apply the plugin

 Edit your project/plugins.bt file and add the plugin:

-    addSbtPlugin("com.github.gurinderu" % "sbt-gluon-plugin" % "0.1")
+    addSbtPlugin("com.github.thinkiny" % "sbt-gluon-plugin" % "0.1.0")

 The plugin allows some options that can be set in `configuration`, to modify the default settings, and several goals, to build and run the native application.
-Don't forget to set up `graalPath` parameter.
+Don't forget to set up `GRAALVM_PATH` environment.

 ### 2. Goals

 Once the project is ready, the Client plugin has these main goals:

 #### `gluonBuild`